Annual Report

 The participating churches represent a broad spectrum of sizes, reflecting the diverse tapestry of urban congregations.
 Their communities were equally varied, ranging from historically underserved neighborhoods to rapidly gentrifying areas.
 Many of these churches serve as vital anchors in their communities, providing not only spiritual guidance but also essential social services.

-Several dreams were shared that churches would love to see happen in their cities.
-These hopes include greater unity among churches, churches reconnecting with their neighborhoods in incarnational ways, and a spiritual revival to occur.
-Hearing the dreams of church leaders provided a great opportunity for conversation among like- minded leaders to learn how they could partner together.
+The listening sessions revealed a recurring set of challenges faced by urban churches.
+Many shared a need for more training and equipping of ministry leaders.
+Another concern is that missional priorities are being devalued which can lead to a disconnect between the church and the community.
+Several dreams were shared including greater unity among churches, churches reconnecting with their neighborhoods in incarnational ways and a spiritual revival.
+Hearing the dreams of church leaders provided a great opportunity for conversation among like-minded leaders to learn how they could partner together.
 This encouraging experience caused many leaders to tell us, “We need more gatherings like this!”

 Harding School of Theology

-Holmes Road Church of Christ, which houses CCE’s office, has partnered with HST to convert their church library into a classroom and meeting space for local HST students.
+Holmes Road Church of Christ, which houses CCCE’s office, has partnered with HST to convert their church library into a classroom and meeting space for local HST students.
 The classroom is equipped with the latest technology to facilitate online courses.
 This setup allows multiple students to engage in their studies simultaneously while enjoying the benefits of face-to-face interactions with their peers.
 Such an environment fosters a sense of community among students who might otherwise be isolated in their online learning experiences.

-Throughout the year, CCE welcomed Harding University students eager to learn about urban church planting.
+Throughout the year, CCCE welcomed Harding University students eager to learn about urban church planting.
 These future leaders took part in immersive experiences that equipped them with the tools and knowledge needed to plant and nurture churches in urban environments.
 Their enthusiasm and dedication were truly inspiring, and we look forward to seeing the impact they will have on cities across the country.

 Cross Cultural Experiences

-Mission Vision Workshops & Leadership Development
+Mission Vision Workshops and Leadership Development

 One of the pivotal questions posed in these workshops is, "How is God calling this church to join in God’s mission in this neighborhood in 2025?"
 This question encourages participants to reflect on their church's vision and align it with God's ongoing mission in their communities.
-Church members are encouraged to create a missional framework for their ministries, which is at the core of the Center's objectives.
+Church members are encouraged to create a missional framework for their ministries, which is at the core of the center's objectives.

 National Urban Ministry Conference: A Vision for the Future

-In 2025 National Urban Ministry Conference (NUMC), became an event that is sponsored by CCE.
+In 2025 the National Urban Ministry Conference was sponsored by CCCE.
 Since the 1990s, NUMC has dedicated itself to equipping churches and training leaders to minister effectively in urban areas.
 The conference remains steadfast in its mission, providing the vital resources and training necessary to expand ministry efforts and serve the urban community.
 This year, the event was held at East Cobb Church and Christ and hosted by Atlanta Inner-City Ministry.
-Leaders from Memphis, Little Rock, Montgomery, Houston, Washington DC, and other cities were present.
+Leaders from Memphis, Little Rock, Montgomery, Houston, Washington D.C. and other cities were present.
+Dr. Steve Cloer and Adrian Ayers gave presentations on ministry in the city.

-Looking ahead to 2026, CCE will play a pivotal role.
-The next National Urban Ministry Conference, scheduled for February 19-21, 2026, will be hosted by River City Ministry at Levy Church of Christ in Noth Little Rock, AR.
-As a key sponsor, CCE helps in the development of the conference, promoting the conference to city church leaders, and assisting in providing resource leaders to help in engaging the conference.
-This year, Steve Cloer and Adrian Ayers gave presentations on ministry in the city.
+Looking ahead to 2026, CCCE will play a pivotal role in the next National Urban Ministry Conference.
+Scheduled for February 19-21, 2026, the event will be hosted by River City Ministry at Levy Church of Christ in North Little Rock, AR.
+As a key sponsor, CCCE helps in the development of the conference, promoting the conference to city church leaders and assisting in providing resource leaders to help in engaging the conference.

 One of the significant evolutions of the NUMC is its broadened scope.
 The concept of the "inner city" has evolved into a broader idea of "the city," where God calls upon churches to perform urban ministry in their current contexts.
 This invitation encourages churches to recognize and address the unique challenges and opportunities present in their immediate environments.
 By doing so, they can foster meaningful connections and contribute positively to their communities.